ISISNeutronMuon/MDANSE/MDANSE_GUI/README.md

 using the code.
 The preferred way of reporting problems is by adding them to the [GitHub issue tracker](https://github.com/ISISNeutronMuon/MDANSE/issues).
+You can also send a message to MDANSE-help@stfc.ac.uk to get in touch with MDANSE developers.

 ## Quick start: installation